kb2ma/balena-supervisor/docs/API.md

 ##### since: number
 > **Introduced in supervisor v14.5**
-Start showing entries on or newer than the specified unix epoch timestamp.
+Start showing entries on or newer than the specified UNIX timestamp in milliseconds.

 ##### until: number
 > **Introduced in supervisor v14.5**
-Show entries no older than the specified unix epoch timestamp.
+Show entries no older than the specified UNIX timestamp in milliseconds.

 An example project using this endpoint can be found [in this repository](https://github.com/balena-io-playground/device-cloud-logging).